 Got bread crumbs?
 You probably do!
 Not only do they happen naturally, in the bottom of the bread bag, but they are a great use for that last slice or heel of bread.
 Now is the time to use that bread (or even sandwich rolls!) to make a batch of bread crumbs.
 Let me show you everything you need to know!

-Don't buy store bought, because you can make better!
+Don't buy store bought, because you can make it better!

 Bread crumbs are more important than one might think!
-If they weren't important you would never find them on the shelves of your local food store, right there, ready to buy.
+If they weren't important you would never find them on the shelves of your local grocery store, right there, ready to buy.
 And while there is nothing wrong with purchasing dried bread crumbs, why would you?
-Because they are so easy to make at home, using ingredients that you have already paid for.
+Because they are so easy to make at home, plus they call for the ingredients that you have already paid for.

 Personally, I am a big fan of homemade bread, bread crumbs because we bake our own bread around these parts.
 And I make it my personal mission in life to not waste food.
 Since I know what is in my homemade bread, I automatically know what is in the bread crumbs I make.
 Plus they are really simple to make, simply grind up some bread, a food processor works best for this, and let them dry.

-This tip will help speed up the process...
+This little tip will help speed up the process...

-I have found it is also convenient to keep fresh bread crumbs in the freezer for things like meatloaf or mixing with melted butter and Parmesan cheese to top a casserole.
+I have found it is also convenient to keep fresh bread crumbs in the freezer for things like meatloaf or meat balls or mixing with melted butter and Parmesan cheese to top a casserole.
 I actually prefer fresh bread crumbs for meatloaf, because meatloaf is always moist and flavorful when made with soft bread crumbs.
+For those that enjoy meatloaf on a regular basis, here is a little extra tip for those bread crumbs.
+And the finished product is easy to store in the freezer, simply label the freezer bag.
+My favorite label for this mix is, Meatloaf Crumb Mix.

 You will use bread crumbs in so many different recipes, we certainly do!

 I even put a few in my tuna salad for sandwiches!
 Why you might ask?
 We prefer water-packed tuna, and no matter how well I drain the water off, my tuna salad would be watery the next day.
-I discovered that a couple of tablespoons of fresh bread crumbs fixes it.
-Or a tablespoon of dry bread crumbs.
+I discovered that a couple of tablespoons of dried bread crumbs fixes that problem.
 The crumbs soak up the little bit of tuna water left behind and help keep the tuna salad from separating and becoming watery.

 Dried Bread Crumbs